 Do you feel your thinking patterns are especially problematic, or do you get stuck in cycles of reacting?
 Maybe go with CBT.
 Are you more concerned with finding feelings difficult to tolerate, or are you an ‘overthinker’ already?
 If so, DBT, CFT and ACT might prove helpful.
 Are your life stories primarily negative, and do you get ‘stuck’ in one aspect of yourself or your life?
 Narrative and humanistic approaches could support you.
 Are you concerned with repeating patterns of relationships in your life?
 Perhaps CAT or psychodynamic will be suitable.

 Your ‘problem’ will no doubt be important to the people who care about you too, so if you’d like to group together to make meaning, come up with ideas, and create change, systemic approaches may well be for you (and for those close to you).
 Additionally, systemic approaches (alongside compassionate therapies) may help shift the self-blame that so many of us are burdened with.

 Whilst therapy can be a confusing world, it may also be a hopeful world in that there will be ‘something for everybody’.
 If one type of therapy hasn’t ‘worked’ for you, that’s okay, and it’s certainly not something you should blame yourself for.
-There are plenty of ways of understanding distress, and plenty of therapies (or communities) that are available to address different kinds of problem.
-That is, if after reading this you still feel like you need ‘therapy’ after all.
+There are plenty of ways of understanding distress and plenty of therapies (or communities) that are available to address different kinds of problems.